-Cellini: Well, I (pause) lived in a house that was very secluded, and it still is to some degree, but I've cut down a lot of bushes to make it a little more open because sometimes because you just want a little bit of quiet before the phones start ringing.
+Cellini: Well, I (pause) lived in a house that was very secluded, and it still is to some degree, but I've cut down a lot of bushes to make it a little more open because I was trying to hide out.
+When you have a job like this, you hide out sometimes because you just want a little bit of quiet before the phones start ringing.
 I went to work for my family, part-time, very part-time.
 And then I had a little business on the side, which I don't have anymore, a consulting business.
 I do not have that.
 Right now I'm semi-retired.
 I'm retired from the state, and I have a part-time job.